CompVis/latent-diffusion/README.md

 ## Installing on Docker

-- Note: depending on CUDA/GPU version, you might have to change the first line in te Dockerfile or change the torch version being installed.
 - Build the image: `docker build . --tag latent-diffusion`
 - For text-to-image, download the pre-trained weights (5.7GB):
   ```